Which U.S. States Accept Out-of-State Medical Marijuana Card?- June 11, 2017

 As of this writing, there are no operating dispensaries in the region yet; however, you are legally allowed to use cannabis for medicinal purposes in the state.

-Take your medical marijuana card with you to Rhode Island and you’ll have the privilege to possess up to 2 1/2 ounces of usable cannabis.
+Take your online medical cannabis card with you to Rhode Island and you’ll have the privilege to possess up to 2 1/2 ounces of usable cannabis.